Kainat-Janjua/Cricket_Game/README.md

 - **Game Interface**: Shows **your** choice, the computer’s choice, and scores.
 - **Final Result Screen**: Displays the final result, showing if **you** or the computer won the game.

-## Support

-If you encounter any issues or need help, feel free to contact [Your Contact Info].

-## License

-This project is licensed under the [Your License Name].